Vadskye/Rise/docs/standard_effects.md

   * Deal std -1d to all within Med radius in Long range
   * Deal std -1d to all within Large radius in Med range
   * Deal std -1d to enemies within Huge radius from you
+  * r3 condition until eonr or r3 condition on crit vs enemies in Medium radius in std range

 Rank 8 Focus:
 * Shared: